-1. Full-time degree programme: the internship comprises 20 weeks, to which 30 credits are attached.
-Further information and conditions can be found in the Year 4 module description, to be found on Brightspace.
+1. Full-time degree programme: he work placement comprises 15 weeks, to which 30 credits are attached.
+Further provisions, information and conditions can be found in the module description of work placement, which can be found on Brightspace.

 3.5 How can you fill in the minor segment?